rmathena79/democracy/README.md

 - Discuss interesting items that don't have special actions
 - Pull those key column names and other strings to constants
 - Consolidate some charting code, it's insanely redundant
+- Replace the rigid "big counties" logic with a more flexible segmentation of counties, probably into quartile
+- Why do I have data for only 1755 counties when there are about 3143 in the country?